ironsheep/RPi-Reporter-MQTT2HA-Daemon/README.md

 ```shell
 sudo pacman -S python python-pip python-tzlocal python-notify2 python-colorama python-unidecode python-paho-mqtt python-requests inetutils
 ```

+**NOTE**: *for users of Arch Linux the number of updates available will NOT be reported (will always show as '-1'.)
+This is due to Arch Linux not using the apt package manager.*

 ### With these extra packages installed, verify access to network information